textileio/powergate/README.md

 Since FFS _HotStorage_ is pinning Cids in the IPFS node, Powergate should be the only party controlling the pinset of the node.
 Other systems can share the same IPFS node if can  **guarantee** not unpinning Cids pinned by Powergate FFS instances.

+### Geolite database
+Powergate needs an offline geo-location database to resolve miners country using their IP address.
+The same folder in which `powd` is executing, should have the Geolite2 database file `GeoLite2-City.mmdb`.
+You can copy this file from the GitHub repo at `iplocation/maxmind/GeoLite2-City.mmdb`.
+If you run Powergate using Docker, this database is bundeled in the image so isn't necessary to have extra considerations.

 ### Server
 To build the Powergate server, run:
 ```bash